Francesco (2020 film): Awards

-On 22 October 2020, director of the film Evgeny Afineevsky received the 18th Kinéo Prize in the Vatican Gardens for this film for "promot[ing] social, humanitarian, and environmental issues in cinema."
+On 22 October 2020, director of the film Evgeny Afineevsky received the 18th Kinéo Prize in the Vatican Gardens for this film for "promot[ing] social, humanitarian, and environmental issues in cinema".
 Some Holy See officials were present at the award ceremony, including Paolo Ruffini, prefect of the Dicastery for Communication, and the secretary of said dicastery Mgr Lucio Adrian Ruiz.

 Remark about same-sex civil union

-In an interview in the film, Pope Francis supported same-sex civil union, stating that "Homosexuals have a right to be a part of the family. [...]
+In an interview in the film, Pope Francis supported same-sex civil union, stating: "Homosexuals have a right to be a part of the family. [...]
 What we have to create is a civil union law.
 That way they are legally covered.
-I stood up for that."
-This passage was from an interview from 2019, but this passage had been cut from public releases at the time.
+I stood up for that".
+This passage was from an interview from 2019, but this passage had been cut from the interview's public releases at the time.
 Pope Francis, by this comment, became the first pope to endorse same-sex civil unions.

-After the premiere on 21 October, Massimiliano Menichetti, head of Vatican Radio and Vatican News, sent an e-mail to media outlets reporting on matters pertaining to the Holy See, telling them the Holy See for the time being would not comment on the subject, and asking them "If you can, please report any reactions from listeners and followers in the middle or at the end of the day" On 30 October, the Secretariat of State sent a letter to all Catholic bishops' conferences about the remark made by Francis in the movie.
+After the premiere of Francesco on 21 October 2020, Massimiliano Menichetti, head of Vatican Radio and Vatican News, sent an e-mail to media outlets reporting on matters pertaining to the Holy See, telling them the Holy See for the time being would not comment on the subject, and asking them: "If you can, please report any reactions from listeners and followers in the middle or at the end of the day".
+On 30 October, the Secretariat of State sent a letter to all Catholic bishops' conferences about the remark made by Francis in the movie.
 The letter states that the remark about civil union was about "a ten-year-old local law in Argentina on 'marriage equality of same-sex couples' and his opposition to them as the then-Archbishop of Buenos Aires in this regard" and that the pope rejected homosexual marriage, and that in the same context Francis "had spoken about the rights of [homosexuals] to have certain legal protection".

-On 22 October, Venezuelan President Maduro asked the next National Assembly (which was to be elected on 6 December) to consider a vote to legalise same-sex marriage, saying "I have friends and acquaintances who are very happy with what the Pope said yesterday.
-I will leave that task, the task of LGBT marriage, to the next National Assembly."
+On 22 October, Venezuelan President Maduro asked the next National Assembly (which was to be elected on 6 December) to consider a vote to legalise same-sex marriage, saying: "I have friends and acquaintances who are very happy with what the Pope said yesterday.
+I will leave that task, the task of LGBT marriage, to the next National Assembly".